What Do Invisalign Aligners Treat?

 - Excessive overjet

-Below, we discuss the various dental conditions requiring orthodontic treatment, and how orthodontists correct each them using Invisalign treatment.
+Below, we discuss the various dental conditions requiring orthodontic treatment, and how orthodontists correct each of them using Invisalign treatment.

 Can Invisalign Aligners Correct Crowding?